Saalbach Hinterglemm - Ski Area Guide

 Saalbach Hinterglemm Snow News

-The next notable snow forecast for Saalbach Hinterglemm is 5cm, expected on 28 February, with around 9cm forecast over the next 7 days.
-There is significant snow currently indicated by the long-range (7 days+) forecast; but too far ahead to be relied upon.
+The next notable snow forecast for Saalbach Hinterglemm is 6cm, expected on 3 April, with around 11cm forecast over the next 7 days.
+There is some snow currently indicated by the long-range (7 days+) forecast; but too far ahead to be relied upon.